CumulusNetworks/docs/content/cumulus-linux-42/Layer-2/Multi-Chassis-Link-Aggregation-MLAG.md

 ### Basic Example

-The example below shows a basic MLAG configuration, where leaf01 and leaf02 are MLAG peers.
-There are three bonds configured for MLAG, each with a single port, a peer link that is a bond with two member ports, and three VLANs on each port.
+The example below shows a basic MLAG configuration, where:
+- leaf01 and leaf02 are MLAG peers.
+- Three bonds are configured for MLAG, each with a single port, a peer link that is a bond with two member ports, and three VLANs on each port.

 {{< img src = "/images/cumulus-linux/mlag-config.png" >}}